-In the past several weeks, managers I work with have told me that people in their organizations are still fearful despite the fact they have seen an improvement in business in the last year.
+While working as an employee retention speaker and trainer, I have been told by leaders I work with that they sense employees in their organizations are still fearful despite the fact they have seen an improvement in business in the lasts several year.
 So what is driving this fear?

 Fear results primarily from three sources: